-Except for a retired annuitant who is not reinstated to the retirement system, any short-term or substitute employees who works for 30 or more days within a year of his/her their employment shall be entitled to one hour of paid sick leave for every 30 hours worked.
+Except for a retired annuitant who is not reinstated to the retirement system, short-term or substitute employees who work for 30 or more days within a year of their employment shall be entitled to one hour of paid sick leave for every 30 hours worked.
 Accrued paid sick days shall carry over to the following year of employment, up to a maximum of 48 hours.
 (Labor Code 246)

-Any-sShort-term or substitute employees may begin to use accrued paid sick days on the 90th day of his/her their employment, after which he/she they may use the sick days as they are accrued.
+Short-term or substitute employees may begin to use accrued paid sick days on the 90th day of their employment, after which they may use the sick days as they are accrued.
 (Labor Code 246)